The Future of Search is in Providing Knowledge to Searchers through a Knowledge Graph

 How Google May Perform Entity Recognition

-They now show us knowledge panels in search results that tell us about the people, places, and things they recognize in the queries we perform.
+Google now uses information from the knowledge graph to show us knowledge panels in search results that tell us about the people, places, and things they recognize in the queries we perform.
 In addition to crawling webpages and indexing the words on those pages, Google is collecting facts about the people, places, and things it finds on those pages.
+That is the knowledge graph in action.

+Google has filed a few patents that tell us about the knowledge graph.
 A Google Patent that was just granted in the past week tells us about how the Google knowledge graph updates itself when it collects information about entities, their properties and attributes and relationships involving them.
-This is part of the evolution of SEO that is taking place today – learning how Search is changing from being based upon search to being based upon knowledge.
+This is part of the evolution of SEO that is taking place today – learning how Search Engines are changing from returning search-based results to showing knowledge-based results.
+Here is an example of part of a knowledge graph:

-Note that SEO is no longer just about how often certain words appear on pages of the Web, what words appear in links to those pages, in page titles, and headings, alt text for images, and how often certain words may be repeated or related words may be used.
+Notice that SEO is no longer just about how often certain words appear on pages of the Web, what words appear in links to those pages, in page titles, and headings, alt text for images, and how often certain words may be repeated or related words may be used.
 Google is looking at the facts that are mentioned about entities, such as entity types like a “person,” and properties, such as “Date of Birth,” or “Gender.”
+We see the knowledge graph moving into other aspects of search at places like Google Trends and reverse image search, which I wrote about in Image Search and Trends in Google Search Using Freebase Entity Numbers

 #SEOisAEO: How Google Uses The Knowledge Graph in its AE algorithm.
 I haven’t been referring to SEO as Answer Engine Optimization, or AEO and it’s unlikely that I will start, but see it as an evolution of SEO

-I’m writing about this Google Patent, because it starts out with the following line which it titles “Background:”
+I’m writing about this Google Knowledge Graph Patent because it starts out with the following line which it titles “Background:”

 This disclosure generally relates to updating information in a database.
 Data has previously been updated by, for example, user input.

-This line points to the fact that this approach no longer needs to be updated by users, but instead involves how Google knowledge graphs update themselves.
+This line points to the fact that this approach no longer needs to be updated by users entering data into a knowledge base, but instead involves how Google knowledge graphs may begin to update themselves.

-I attended a Semantic Technology and Business conference a couple of year ago, where the head of Yahoo’s knowledge base presented, and he was asked a number of questions in a question and answer session after he spoke.
-Someone asked him what happens when information from a knowledge graph changes and it involves very sensitive information, and needs to be updated?
+I attended a Semantic Technology and Business conference a couple of years ago, where the head of Yahoo’s knowledge base presented, and he was asked a number of questions in a question and answer session after he spoke.
+Someone asked him what happens when information from a knowledge graph changes and it involves very sensitive information and needs to be updated?

 His answer was that a knowledge graph would have to be updated manually to have new information placed within it.